dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 * Tokenizer class
 * Preprocessor class

 The main discuss in here are different **Config** class parameters for different HuggingFace models.
-Configuration can help us understand the inter structure of the HuggingFace models.
+Configuration can help us understand the inner structure of the HuggingFace models.

 We will not consider all the models from the library as there are 200.000+ models.